+Our cost of revenue for the three months ended June 30, 2020 was \$564,970 resulting in a gross margin of 32%.
+The gross margin for the three months ended June 30, 2019 was 40% on a small revenue base.
+We curtailed production for ten weeks during the second quarter due the Covid-19 restrictions in Arizona and this down time negatively impacted our gross margin.

-Our cost of revenue for the three months ended March 31, 2020 was \$283,625 resulting in a gross margin of 41%.
-Due to our history of minimal revenue and changes made to our product as we establish volume manufacturing such margin may not be indicative of future margins.
-In addition, our margins vary based on the sales channels through which our products are sold.
+Due to our history of minimal revenue and startup costs incurred to establish volume manufacturing historical margins may not be indicative of future marginsIn addition, our margins vary based on the sales channels through which our products are sold and product mix.
+Due to timing of international orders our mix of cartridges was higher in the second quarter than the first quarter and as compared to prior comparable quarters.
+Currently, our cartridges have lower margins than BolaWrap devices, but we are pursuing initiatives to improve gross margins attributable to our cartridges.
 We continue to implement product updates and changes, including raw material and component changes that may impact product costs.
 With such product updates and changes we have limited warranty cost experience and estimated future warranty costs can impact our gross margins.
-We do not believe that historical gross profit margins should be relied upon as an indicator of future gross profit margins.

-In September 2019 we relocated manufacturing operations and commenced production to our new facility in Tempe, Arizona.
-While this significantly increases our capacity, we expect that larger allocations of overhead and costs may have a negative impact on product margins depending on production volume in future quarters.
+In September 2019 we relocated manufacturing operations and commenced production at our new facility in Tempe, Arizona.
+While this significantly increases our capacity, we expect that larger allocations of overhead and costs may have a negative impact on product margins until revenues grow.